odundar/openvino_cmake_startup_project/README.md

 4. Setup environment variables system wide with using `intel-openvino.sh` file, copy file to `/etc/profile.d` folder.

+Or simply run config_environment.sh and reboot your PC.

 Now, your project should build and you should be able to compile, run and debug your application.